Introduction to the OpenAI API

 Our AI engineers help you choose the right models, optimize costs, and build a production-ready integration.
 Get a clear cost estimate and architecture plan tailored to your use case.

-How much does the OpenAI API cost per month?
+How much does the OpenAI API cost per month in 2026?

-GPT-4.1 Nano is the most affordable model at just $0.10 per million input tokens and $0.40 per million output tokens, with a 1 million token context window.
-For slightly more capability, GPT-4o mini costs $0.15/$0.60 per million tokens.
+GPT-4.1 Nano remains the most affordable model at just $0.10 per million input tokens and $0.40 per million output tokens, with a 1 million token context window.
+For newer capabilities, GPT-5.4 Nano costs $0.20/$1.25 per million tokens.
 Both are excellent for classification, routing, and simple text tasks.

 How can I reduce my OpenAI API costs?

-The most effective strategies are: (1) Use the Batch API for non-real-time workloads to save 50% on all tokens.
-(2) Leverage cached input tokens for 50-90% savings on repeated context.
-(3) Route simple tasks to cheaper models like GPT-4.1 Nano or GPT-5 Mini instead of using expensive models for everything.
-(4) Set max_tokens limits on completions.
-(5) Implement conversation windowing or summarization for chatbot applications.
+The most effective strategies are: (1) Use Batch or Flex pricing for non-real-time workloads to save 50% on all tokens.
+(2) Leverage cached input tokens for 75-90% savings on repeated context.
+(3) Route simple tasks to cheaper models like GPT-4.1 Nano or GPT-5.4 Mini instead of using expensive models for everything.
+(4) Use o4-mini ($0.55/$2.20) instead of o3 for budget reasoning tasks.
+(5) Set max_tokens limits on completions.
+(6) Implement conversation windowing or summarization for chatbot applications.

 What are OpenAI API cached input tokens?

 Cached input tokens are a cost optimization feature where OpenAI automatically caches the beginning portion of your API input.
-When subsequent requests share the same prefix (like a system prompt), those tokens are charged at a reduced cached rate—typically 50-90% cheaper than standard input pricing.
-For example, GPT-5 cached input costs $0.125 per 1M tokens vs $1.25 standard, a 90% savings.
+When subsequent requests share the same prefix (like a system prompt), those tokens are charged at a reduced cached rate—typically 75-90% cheaper than standard input pricing.
+For example, GPT-5.5 cached input costs $0.50 per 1M tokens vs $5.00 standard, a 90% savings.

 How much does it cost to integrate the OpenAI API into a mobile app?